 If your business data (like product list) is stored in an external database, consider linking your Excel file to that database.
 This way, the drop-down can reflect real-time data from the database.

 Convert your list range into a table.
-When you add a new item to the table, the drop-down list automatically gets updated without needing to adjust the source range.
+When you add new items to the table, the drop-down list automatically gets updated without needing to adjust the source range.

 Learn the essential Excel formulas for accounting – read the article.